riskfocus/kda-snapshot-automation/README.md

 # The Solution
-Ness has created an accelerator in the form of a Cloudformation template, with which you can configure KDA  Snapshots to run at any interval required, and creates a CloudWatch dashboard and alarms for monitoring.
+Ness has created an accelerator in the form of a CloudFormation template, with which you can configure KDA Snapshots to run at any interval required, and creates a CloudWatch dashboard and alarms for monitoring.
+Using this accelerator template, you can add the ability to create Snapshots to ensure you can recover your application at any time from a know point and not lose any data.

 The template leverages the KDA API, AWS Lambda, AWS EventBridge rules, Amazon CloudWatch, and a simple KDA application to demonstrate the functionality.
 These services have been combined into an AWS CloudFormation template that can be deployed in your environment.

 The template configures the AWS services required to create Snapshots on an automated schedule and creates a robust enterprise-grade streaming platform.
 It then creates a sample KDA Application to demonstrate the functionality is working by creating CloudWatch logs when the application is asked to create a snapshot.
 <insert AWS Arch Diagram Here>